Find Trade Colleges

 Check out the construction trades basic certificate programs at these schools if you want to attend one of the most popular in South Carolina.

 Our 2023 rankings named Horry-Georgetown Technical College the most popular school in South Carolina for construction trades students working on their basic certificate.
-Horry-Georgetown Technical College is a moderately-sized public school located in the small city of Conway.
+Horry-Georgetown Technical College is a medium-sized public school located in the small city of Conway.

 Of the 88 students majoring in construction trades at Horry-Georgetown Technical College, 99% are male and 1% are female.